Skip to content

 DistributionGaussian

 Run the simulation.
 The result is striking: yield (fraction of trials meeting the 45° phase margin target) drops to approximately 71%.
 Nearly one in three boards built with ±20% capacitors could be marginal or unstable under worst-case conditions.
 The histogram of phase margin shows a left tail extending below 30° — that's a converter that will ring badly under load transients and may even oscillate with a light load.
+I've debugged boards like this, and it's not fun.

 The culprit is the output capacitor tolerance interacting with the ESR.
 A 220 µF capacitor at −20% tolerance becomes 176 µF, which shifts the LC double pole up to about 1.75 kHz.
 Combined with a low ESR at its own tolerance extreme, the phase dip deepens and the compensator zeros no longer bracket it effectively.
+Your carefully placed zeros are now in the wrong spot, and the phase margin collapses.

 The Fix: Tighten Capacitor Tolerance